What Is Batch Processing?

 If a problem does arise or a job stream is delayed, your workload automation tool must have notification options so a small problem doesn’t evolve into a large one.

-In addition to notification options for job overruns, underruns, and late starts, your batch scheduling software should include notification for the following events:
+In addition to notification options for job overruns, underruns, and late starts, your batch scheduling system should include notification for the following events:

 - File events: Do your sales reps want to know about a new order?